 Moving forward, an important potential application of water in space is for radiation shielding.
 Of the types of radiation prevalent beyond Earth's magnetosphere, galactic cosmic rays and solar particle events pose the greatest risk to human health (Cucinotta and Durante 2006).
 Together, they are the source of all cosmic radiation (Sihver 2008).
 Unlike other forms of radiation (e.g. gamma rays) cosmic rays are not most effectively shielded by dense, high atomic mass materials (Sihver 2008).
-Their interaction with these materials produces secondary radiation, in some cases to the effect of increasing the total intensity.
-Liquid hydrogen is the most effective shield against cosmic radiation, with low atomic mass hydrogen-bearing compounds, such as water, also performing well (Sihver 2008).
-Water is much simpler to store than liquid hydrogen, and large reservoirs would be required for hydration at any rate, making it the logical choice for radiation shielding.

-As was the case for PGEs, the portion of asteroids prospective for water extraction can be estimated using the methods of Elvis (2014).
+Their interaction with these materials produces As was the case for PGEs, the portion of asteroids prospective for water extraction can be estimated using the methods of Elvis (2014).
 Water is expected to be found in the highest concentrations on C-complex asteroids (Ross 2001), in hydrated phyllosilicates and in subsurface ice.
 Accounting for discovery bias, 9.8% of NEAs are estimated to be C-complex (Stuart and Binzel 2004).

 The contribution of hydrated phyllosilicates to the water content of C-complex asteroids can be estimated from knowledge of meteorites.
 A study by Jarosewich (1990) compiled chemical analyses determining water content in 22 carbonaceous chondrite samples.
 Removing the duplicate analyses (three measurements of Murchison and the pair of ALH 83100 and ALH 83102) leaves 19 chondrites with a mean water content of 3.9 wt.%.
-Eleven of these have < 2 wt.% H_2O (~58%) and six (32%) have > 6 wt.% H_2O (Jarosewich 1990).
+Eleven of these have < 2 wt.% H2O (~58%) and six (32%) have > 6 wt.% H2O (Jarosewich 1990).
 This higher group will be considered the portion of Ccomplex NEAs enriched in water.
 Elvis (2014) used 10 wt.% H2O as the contribution of hydrated phyllosilicates to the water content of C-complex asteroids.
 However, given it is unlikely that all the H2O can be extracted, the current study will use this more conservative value of 6 wt.%.